 Lead Your Bulldog.

 If you find that no amount of training helps teach your Bulldog to stop being so jumpy, you should consider whether he is getting enough physical touch from you, his family.
 In a lot of instances people tell me, “our bulldog is so jumpy, we have no choice but to put him back in the cage” He won’t stop jumping and he scratches the children.”
 I can tell you most assuredly putting him back in the cage another hour will only do him more harm.
 This is tragic!
 Try a different approach.
 Shower him with quality time.
 He may just need some extra lap time, petting and play.
 Don’t throw out the rules though.
-Make sure he sits when being petted.
+Make sure he sits when being petted. the kids may need to leave the room while he is still jumping.
 Read On……..

 A good rule of thumb is to almost never pet your Bulldog or give him a treat until he is in the sitting position.
 Once he understands he’s not getting anything from you until he sits, he’ll begin to see you as the true authority figure.
 More importantly he’ll begin to perceive jumping as unacceptable.
 When your bulldog jumps it is important to back up removing yourself from contact.
 Disrupting affection when he jumps will dismiss any gratification he would have otherwise received by placing his paws on you.
 Don’t just walk away though.
 I want you to look at your bully and sternly tell him, ‘No’.
 Try not to yell at him as this can be rather counterproductive.

 As with any unwanted behavior, the key will always be the same.
 It’s simple.
 Look your Bulldog in the eye, verbally rebuke him, then diligently watch for good behavior for which you can positively reinforce.
 No matter the problem, each time you go through this process you’ll find yourself one step closer to the goal.
 After implementing these techniques you’ll soon need reminding your English Bulldog was ever in need of any behavioral training.